Facilitated Parent/Toddler Playgroup: Six-Week Series

 Each weekly session includes circle time (facilitated songs/games with the instructor), quiet observation of the children playing, parent observation of the instructor modeling interactions with the children, snack time (brought from home), and carefully selected weekly readings and discussions on important toddler topics like fostering social skills, navigating no's, tantrums, and more.
 Time is allotted each week to answer individual questions and concerns around these topics.

-Each session is six weeks long.
+This session is six weeks long (June session will be 5 weeks).
 Please note that many families will sign up for several consecutive sessions, which allows both parents and children to fully immerse themselves in this routine/philosophy and gain the most benefits from the experience.
 These classes ideally are taken in sequence for up to 1-2 years before a child enters preschool.

 Please see Frequently Asked Questions for more information.